KhanyisoV/Clinical-Decision-Support-System/README.md

 # Ithemba Clinical Decision Support System (CDSS)

-A full‑stack web application designed to support cancer‑related clinical decision-making by combining the **implemented project features** (Patient–Nurse–Admin system, consultations, symptoms, appointments, notifications, secure login) with the
-**intended system requirements** from the official specification (oncology workflows, cancer prediction model, specialist referral, analytics, structured examination flows, cancer knowledge base).
-This README provides a high‑level overview for academic evaluation.
+**Welcome to our Ithemba CDSS!**

+This **full‑stack web application** is designed to support healthcare professionals in **cancer-related decision making**.
+Our team has implemented several core features and aligned them with the **official system requirements**.
+Here's a quick overview:

+**Implemented Features:**

+* Patient–Nurse–Admin management system
+* Consultations and symptom tracking
+* Appointment scheduling
+* Notifications and alerts
+* Secure login and user authentication

+**System Requirements & Goals:**

+* Oncology workflow management
+* Cancer prediction and analytics
+* Specialist referrals
+* Structured examination flows
+* Comprehensive cancer knowledge base

+This README provides a **high-level overview** of our project, highlighting how our team has combined practical features with the intended system objectives to deliver an effective clinical decision support system.

 ---